comicsncoffee/www.comicsncoffee.com/src/content/podcast/volume-1/issue-0.md

 **Moises:**  And hopefully the ones who aren't introverts can help the introverts.
 Teach them how to be more open or teach them how to less closed up i guess in a way.

 **Ricardo:**  Yeah hopefully, if not you know well have some jokes  so we can laugh at well.
 Yeah so i just want to thank everyone for listening this is not going to be the normal length of most episodes the whole point of this episode is the intro to comics n coffee and the podcast and well be back with the next episode where we'll have our normal main topic.
-If you do have any questions or feedback for us you can contact us at <contact@comicsncoffee.com> and as i said before were on twitter, were on Facebook or just go to <comicsncoffee.com> and you can contact us there.
+If you do have any questions or feedback for us you can contact us at <contact@comicsncoffee.com> and as I said before were on twitter, were on Facebook or just go to ComicsNCoffee.com and you can contact us there.

 **Moises:** Sign up for our newsletter to notify you  when everything is, when we have any new content   coming out or.